 When you’re submerged in self-doubt, you feel as though you’re the only one in the world who’s ever come face to face with the demons of uncertainty.
-You can share this doubt with a friend or spouse, but you’re essentially alone, alone to work through it, to come to a resolution or to live with it until it ebbs away with the passage of time.
+You can share this self-doubt, or any self-doubt synonym, with a friend or spouse, but you’re essentially alone, alone to work through it, to come to a resolution or to live with it until it ebbs away with the passage of time.
 This feeling of anxiety, fear or apprehension can and does affect all of us at different times in our life.

 For the past month or so I had been troubled over the possibility of an unsuccessful business venture.
 Someone had put their trust and money in me.
 Things were not working out as I had envisioned and I found myself immersed in doubt.
 It was Thursday, and I was one day away from a deadline.
 The anxiety that this had created was becoming all-consuming.
 I was desperate for an escape hatch.

 In general, Friday afternoons have come to represent a celebration.
 There’s a ritual I’ve followed over the years here in South Florida.
 I swim in a pool near the ocean then sit in a beach chair near the surf’s edge.
 I listen to the rhythmic sound of the waves crashing on the shoreline and watch the sun shimmering off the ocean as it drifts toward the horizon.
 It’s my time to reflect on the week and marvel at the beauty before my eyes.